JetBrains/Qodana/topics/visualstudio.md

 * [Connect to %cloud%](#vs-code-ui-overview)
 * [Explore %product% reports](#visual-studio-explore-reports) downloaded from %cloud%

+> Using %product% in Visual Studio does not require a ReSharper license.
+{style="note"}

 ## Before you start

 <link-summary>Make sure that you have a project in %cloud%, and you can install ReSharper. </link-summary>